ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 - ***Record key*** - A random number assigned to each record
 - ***Cell value*** - The number of records or frequency for a cell
 - ***Cell key*** - The sum of record keys for a given cell
-- ***pvalue*** - perturbation value.
+- ***pvalue*** - Perturbation value.
 The value of noise added to cells, e.g. +1, -1
-- ***pcv*** - perturbation cell value.
+- ***pcv*** - Perturbation cell value.
 This is an amended cell value needed to merge on the ptable
-- ***ptable*** - perturbation table.
+- ***ptable*** - Perturbation table.
 The look-up file containing the pvalues, this determines which cells get perturbed and by how much.

 ## Requirements

 - This method requires microdata and a perturbation table (ptable) file.
 - The microdata and the ptable both need to be supplied as pandas dataframes or BigQuery tables.
 - The microdata must include a record key variable for cell key perturbation to be applied.
+- The specific ptable provided with the microdata you are working with needs to be used e.g. `ptable_census21` for census 2021

 ### Microdata and Record Keys

 **Microdata** must be row-level, i.e. one row per statistical unit such as person or household. **Microdata** must contain one column per variable, which are expected to be categorical (they can be numeric but categorical is more suitable for frequency tables).

 **Record keys** should already be attached to the **microdata** as a column of integers in the range 0-255 or 0-4095.
 The name of the **record key** column could change in different **microdata** tables.
 For example, **record key** columns in census data tables are named as `resident_record_key`, `household_record_key`, or `family_record_key` depending on the table type.